arifvn/dotfiles/README.md

 - Installing all apps listed in Brewfile (see Brewfile)
 - Setting up Terminal Emulator, Shell, Tmux and Neovim

-3. Sync to Dropbox, then run the following
+3. Sync to Dropbox

+4. Run the following

 ```zsh
 # Symlink the Mackup config file to the home directory